Alonso-del-Arte/chess/doc/Terminology.md

 all costs.
 The piece typically has a crown with a cross.
 * **Kingside** &mdash; The half of the board with the kings at the beginning of the game, consisting of the files e, f, g and h.
-As an adjective, it refers to the pieces on that side of the board, or to an event on that side of the board.
+As an adjective, it refers to the pieces initially on that side of the board, or to an event on that side of the board.
 * **Kingside castling** &mdash; Castling with the kingside rook.
 * **Knight** &mdash; A piece shaped like a horse, the only one capable of jumping over other pieces.
 Each player gets two of them.
 At the beginning of the